 Right to File Complaint: You have the right to lodge a complaint about Whoop’s practices with respect to your Personal Data with the supervisory authority of your country or EU Member State.

 Please contact us at firstname.lastname@example.org with any questions or concerns relating to our Privacy Shield Certification.
 If you do not receive timely acknowledgment of your Privacy Shield-related complaint from us, or if we have not resolved your complaint, you may also resolve a Privacy Shield-related complaint through JAMS, an alternative dispute resolution provider located in the United States.
-You can visit https://www.jamsadr.com/eu-us-privacy-shield for more information or to file a complaint, at no cost to you.
+You can visit https://www.jamsadr.com/file-an-eu-us-privacy-shield-or-safe-harbor-claim for more information or to file a complaint, at no cost to you.
 Under certain conditions, you may also be entitled to invoke binding arbitration for complaints not resolved by other means.

 If you have any questions about this section or our data practices generally, please contact us using the following information: